-In Part 1 I suggested that a good way to compare the performance of filters is by looking at their spectral transmissivity.
+In Part 1 of this series, I suggested

+that a good way to compare the performance of filters is by looking at their spectral transmissivity.
 Manufacturers of planetary filters do not typically have this data available.
 Luckily the data is available if we look back to the original Wratten filter standard.
-The standard includes tables of spectral transmissivity data, as well as photopic % Luminous Transmissivity (%PLT), a number that filter manufacturers do quote.
+The standard includes tables of spectral transmissivity data, as well as Photopic Luminous Transmissivity (percent PLT), a number that filter manufacturers do quote.

 While digging into colour filters I became curious about how well the filters made for astronomy matched the original Wratten standard.
-I devised my own make-shift spectrum analyzer using commercially available laser pointers in six different wavelengths: 405nm (purple), 473nm (blue), 532nm (green), 589nm (yellow), 635nm (red), and 650nm (dark red).
+I devised my own make-shift spectrum analyzer using commercially-available laser pointers in six different wavelengths: 405nm (purple), 473nm (blue), 532nm (green), 589nm (yellow), 635nm (red), and 650nm (dark red).
 I used a relatively inexpensive digital light meter to measure the lux from each laser with and without a filter in between.
-Dividing the with-filter measurement by the without-filter measurement (x100) gave me the %transmittance at that wavelength.
-A collection of both astronomical and photographic filters were tested.
-Of all the astronomical colour filters tested, only the Lumicon brand seemed to be consistent with the Wratten specification.
-All others made specifically for astronomy were largely different from the standard.
-The photography filters on the other hand were all a very good match to the standard.
-A useful outcome from my testing was a value for the photopic (light adapted) and scotopic (dark adapted) %LT (%PLT & %SLT respectively) for each filter, calculated from the measured spectral transmissivities.
+Dividing the with-filter measurement by the without-filter measurement (x100) gave me the percentage of transmittance